apollographql/apollo-kotlin/docs/source/index.md

 If you are new to GraphQL, check out [the tutorial](https://www.apollographql.com/docs/android/v3/tutorial/00-introduction/) that will guide you through building an Android app using Apollo, Kotlin and coroutines.

-If you'd like to add Apollo Android to an existing project, follow these steps:
+If you'd like to add Apollo Kotlin to an existing project, follow these steps:

 Add the plugin to your `build.gradle.kts`: